 - place your commode over the toilet

-- if you seat and lid on the commode are down you can lift them and put in the commode splashguard, if you are using it, in the holder under the seat of the commode
+- if your seat and lid on the commode are down you can lift them and put in the commode splash guard, if you are using it, in the holder under the seat of the commode

 - you do not have to use the splash guard if you don’t want to